RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-active-active.md

     telnet <target FQDN> 9443
     ```

-1. In your web browser, open the web UI of the cluster that you want to connect to in order to create the CRDB.
+1. In your web browser, open the web UI of the cluster that you want to connect to in order to create the Active-Active database.
     By default, the address is: `https://<RS_address>:8443`

 1. In **databases**, click ![Add](/images/rs/icon_add.png#no-click "Add").

     If you do not have any databases on the node, you are prompted to create a database.

-1. In the **Deployment** box, select **Geo-Distributed** and click **Next** to create a CRDB on RAM.
+1. In the **Deployment** box, select **Geo-Distributed** and click **Next** to create an Active-Active database on RAM.

     If your cluster supports [Redis on Flash]({{< relref "/rs/concepts/memory-architecture/redis-flash.md" >}}),
     in **Runs on** you can select **Flash** so that your database uses Flash memory.
 We recommend that you use AOF every 1 sec
-    for the best performance during the initial CRDB sync of a new replica.
+    for the best performance during the initial Active-Active database sync of a new replica.

     ![new_geo-distributed](/images/rs/new_geo-distrbuted.png?width=600&height=608)

-1. Enter the name of the new CRDB and select from the options:
+1. Enter the name of the new Active-Active database and select from the options:

     {{< note >}}

-- The eviction policy can only be set to **noeviction** for CRDBs.
+- The eviction policy can only be set to **noeviction** for Active-Active databases.
-- You cannot enable or disable database clustering after the CRDB is created.
+- You cannot enable or disable database clustering after the Active-Active database is created.

     {{< /note >}}

-    - [**Replication**]({{< relref "/rs/concepts/high-availability/replication.md" >}}) - We recommend that all CRDB databases use replication for best intercluster synchronization performance.
+    - [**Replication**]({{< relref "/rs/concepts/high-availability/replication.md" >}}) - We recommend that all Active-Active database use replication for best intercluster synchronization performance.
-        When replication is enabled, every CRDB master shard is replicated to a corresponding slave shard.
+        When replication is enabled, every Active-Active database master shard is replicated to a corresponding slave shard.
 The slave shards are then used to synchronize data between the instances, and the master shards are dedicated to handling client requests.
         We also recommend that you enable [slave HA]({{< relref "/rs/administering/database-operations/slave-ha.md" >}}) to ensure that the slave shards are highly-available for this synchronization.

     - [**Data persistence**]({{< relref "/rs/concepts/data-access/persistence.md" >}}) -